Here’s How Much You Can Make for Your Handyperson Services

-Do You Need Certifications to Start a Handyman Business?
+Do You Need Certifications to Start a Handyperson Business?

-This is probably the first question you have, because many high-paying jobs require some sort of degree or certification program.
+This is probably the first question you’ll have if you’re thinking about starting a handyperson business.
+It makes sense, because many high-paying jobs require some sort of degree or certification program.

 You can get many types of certifications in the construction field, including a degree in construction management or certificates in electrical work; plumbing; heating, ventilation and air conditioning (HVAC); or Leadership in Energy and Environmental Design.

-How to Make More Money From Your Handyman Services
+How to Make More Money From Your Handyperson Services

 Ready to earn higher pay as a handyman?
 Here are the strategies John recommends: